colynn/go-ldap-client/README.md

 If you use SSL, you will need to pass the server name for certificate verification or skip domain name verification e.g.`client.ServerName = "ldap.example.com"`.

 ## Why?
-Because [go-ldap-client](https://github.com/jtblin/go-ldap-client) been a long time since maintenance from 2017 to now.
+Because [go-ldap-client](https://github.com/jtblin/go-ldap-client) been a long time didn't maintenance from 2017 to now.
 So re-create it, make it better for everyone to use and maintain.

 ## Later